RenderKit/ospray/doc/api.md

 Setting the radius to a value greater than zero will result in soft shadows when the renderer uses stochastic sampling (like the [path tracer]).

+Measured light sources (IES, EULUMDAT, ...) are supported by providing an `intensityDistribution` [data] array to modulate the intensity per direction.

 ### Quad Light